olpa/olpa.github.io/_posts/blog/2025-07-13-eeg-smt-that-works.md

 It's unbelievable how much effort went into figuring it out and testing different options.
 This is, I believe, how everyone can turn EEG-SMT into an EEG solution that can be used for daily work, not just as a one-time PoC.

+### Update

+I'm so glad I got rid of the original electrodes and figured out how to use professional EEG electrodes instead.
+The original electrodes are the worst product I've ever used.
+Three sprawling wires that don't even hold together, and huge PCBs.